Skip to content

 if v.tzinfo is None:

-raise ValueError("event_timestamp must include timezone offset (UTC recommended)")
+raise ValueError("event_timestamp must include a timezone offset (UTC recommended)")

 return v